juttle/juttle-engine/docs/jobs-api.md

 ###POST /api/v0/jobs

-Returns the jobID of the job created by running the bundle included in the POST body, in conjunction with a set of input values.
+Returns the jobID of the job created by running the program included in the POST body, in conjunction with a set of input values.
 This is how outrigger "runs" a program.
 If an observer id is specified in the bundle, all websockets listening on the indicated observer id will be notified of the new job invocation.

+The program can either be a program bundle (i.e. the result from using the `/paths/*path*` endpoint) or it can be a direct pathname.
+When called with a program bundle, a job is created and the job id is returned immediately:

 ```
 POST /api/v0/jobs HTTP/1.1